Forgivable Loans

 There were different requirements for this EIDL loan, depending on how large the loan amount was.
 Loan increases were also available until all the funds were exhausted.

-The second type is the EIDL Advance funds.
+The second type were the EIDL Advance funds.
 They were awarded to existing EIDL applicants who met additional criteria.
 The Advances are treated like grants without the typical requirements the federal government places on such programs.

 Because of their grant-like nature, EIDL Advance funds were forgivable and didn’t need to be repaid.